rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

 ip-10-0-167-20.eu-central-1.compute.internal    Ready                      worker    7d17h     v1.13.4+43acbc5e5
 ```

-NOTE: the OpenShift Machine Config operator, will handle the reboots and the apply of the updated MachineConfigs.
+NOTE: the OpenShift Machine Config Operator will handle the reboots and the application of the updated MachineConfigs.

-* On the other hand you can check the Machine Config Daemon logs, that are in charge of rebooting the nodes in order.
+* On the other hand, you can check the Machine Config Daemon logs, which are in charge of rebooting the nodes in order.

 ```
 $ oc logs -f -n openshift-machine-config-operator machine-config-daemon-<same-hash>